timelsass/boldgrid-inspirations/readme.txt

 3. You will find the Inspirations menu in your WordPress Dashboard / admin panel.

 == Changelog ==

+= 1.7.0 In progress =

+* Update: Made translation ready.
+Text domain is boldgrid-inspirations.
+* Update: Inspirations process with full screen mode and design updates.
+* New feature: Inspirations dashboard.

 = 1.6.5 =